MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 | Tenant ID | D073C21E-XXXX-4AD0-B77E-8364FCA78A94 | The tenant ID you retrieve following the instruction at [Get the tenant ID](azure-stack-solution-pipeline.md#get-the-tenant-id).  |
 | Connection: | Not verified | Validate your connection settings to the service principal. |

-Now that the endpoint is created, the DevOps to Azure Stack connection is ready to use.
-The build agent in Azure Stack gets instructions from DevOps and then the agent conveys endpoint information for communication with Azure Stack.

 ![Build agent Azure AD](media/azure-stack-solution-hybrid-pipeline/016_save_changes.png)

 > [!Note]
-> If your Azure Resource Manager endpoint is not exposed to the internet, the connection validation will fail.
+> If your Azure Resource Manager endpoint isn't exposed to the internet, the connection validation will fail.
 This is expected, and you can validate your connection by creating a release pipeline with a simple task.

 ### Create an endpoint for AD FS

-The latest update to Azure DevOps lets you create a service connection using a service principal with a certificate for authentication.
-This connection is required when Azure Stack is deployed with AD FS as the identity provider.
+You can also create a service connection using a service principal with a certificate for authentication.
+You need this connection if you deployed Azure Stack with AD FS as the identity provider.

 ![Build agent AD FS](media/azure-stack-solution-hybrid-pipeline/image06.png)

-You can create a service connection using the following mapping:
+Create the service connection using the following mapping:

 | Name | Example | Description |
 | --- | --- | --- |